 /** The name of the database for WordPress */ define('DB_NAME', 'database_name_here'); /** MySQL database username */ define('DB_USER', 'username_here'); /** MySQL database password */ define('DB_PASSWORD', 'password_here'); /** MySQL hostname */ define('DB_HOST', 'localhost');

-WP White Security.com security tip: When creating a MySQL database for your WordPress, create a dedicated user with read and write permissions to the WordPress MySQL database only.
+WP White Security.com security tip: Create a dedicated user with read and write permissions for the WordPress MySQL database only.
 Never use the MySQL root account for such operations.

-- Download the WordPress MySQL database connection test tool from here.
+- Download the WordPress MySQL database connection test tool.

-- Replace the entries mentioned below from the code with the same entries you’ve entered in the WordPress configuration file wp-config.php:
+- Replace the entries mentioned below from the code with the same entries you’ve entered in the wp-config.php WordPress configuration file:

 - #HOST: IP address or hostname of the MySQL database server